-The ten top-ranking teams from the Finals receive scholarship prize money (ranging from \$20,000 for first place to \$5,000 for 10th) and their schools/sponsoring organizations receive a \$1000 cash award to further their rocketry programs, with a combined award pool of \$100,000.
-The U.S. 2020 champion will compete against teams from the United Kingdom, France, and Japan in the International Rocketry Challenge at the Farnborough Air Show in England in July 2020.
+The top-ranking teams from the Finals receive scholarship prize money (including \$20,000 for first place) and their schools/sponsoring organizations receive a \$1000 cash award to further their rocketry programs, with a combined award pool of \$100,000.
+The U.S. 2024 champion will compete against teams from the United Kingdom, France, and Japan in the International Rocketry Challenge at the Farnborough Air Show in England in July 2024.

-The National Finals also include a variety of other optional contests and events throughout the day, each with cash prizes.
+The National Finals process also includes a variety of other optional contests and events throughout the day, each with cash prizes.
 Some of these are serious competitions, but others are just for fun.

-The most important of these competitions is the presentation contest, where teams that enter are given ten minutes explain their rocket design process to a panel of judges drawn from the aerospace industry.
-This type of competition is a scored part of the International Rocketry Challenge, so teams with ambitions to win TARC and move on to Farnborough should consider practicing for the Farnborough event by entering this at the US Finals.
-At the U.S. National Finals it is not a part of the overall team score, but it offers a \$500 cash prize for the winner, and lesser cash prizes for 2nd and 3rd places.
+The most important of these competitions is the presentation contest, where teams that enter are given a set amount of time to explain their rocket design and flight testing process to a panel of judges drawn from the NAR and from aerospace industry.
+This type of competition is a scored part of the International Rocketry Challenge, so teams with ambitions to win the American Rocketry Challenge and move on to